cmauroie/TestOpenPay/README.md

 - Top rated movies: `/movie/top_rated`
 - Recommended movies: `/movie/{movie_id}/recommendations`

-- The tab 2 is configured with Room for data storage, enabling seamless online and offline functionality.
+**The tab 2 is configured with Room for data storage**, enabling seamless online and offline functionality.
 This allows users to load and view movies even when their device is not connected to the internet, providing a continuous and reliable user experience.

 - ## Case without internet connected: